WinterAxis/ESV-MD-Bible/The_Bible_esv/41_Mark/Mark_10.md

 And Jesus said to him, **"What do you want me to do for you?"** And the blind man said to him, "Rabbi, let me recover my sight."

 ###### 52
-And Jesus said to him, **"Go your way; your faith has made you well."** And immediately he recovered his sight and followed him on the way. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And Jesus said to him, **"Go your way; your faith has made you well."** And immediately he recovered his sight and followed him on the way.

 ***